 What is coin mintage?

-Simply put, a coin’s mintage is the number of coins that were produced.
+Simply put, a coin’s mintage is the maximum number of coins that can be produced.
 Mintages can range from as low as 10 to 65,000 or more — and once those coins have been sold, the mint will not produce any more.
 The lower the mintage, the more rare and collectible the coin.

 It’s one of a kind!

 Consider the immense pride and personal satisfaction a collector feels as one of just 20 people in the world to own a particular coin – like the lucky few who nabbed the Pure Gold One Kilogram Lunar Lotus Coin - Year of the Ox.

 But it’s not just collectors.
 Imagine gifting the Best Wishes On Your Wedding Day pure silver coin to a friend or family member to celebrate their special day.
 With only 10,000 available worldwide, this makes for an extra-special gift.
 Mintage adds exclusivity, and ultimately heightens the perceived value and prestige of a gift.

 But how many still exist?

 This is the eternal mystery that lies within each mintage.
 The mintage on a certificate only states how many coins can be produced (maximum mintage), not what has been produced.
 This means that, if a coin was not produced to its maximum mintage, there may be even fewer coins in existence – making it even rarer.